hyperledger/besu-docs/docs/public-networks/how-to/connect/sync-node.md

 genesis block, it syncs from a specific checkpoint block configured in the [Besu genesis file](../../concepts/genesis-file.md).

+Ethereum Mainnet and the Goerli testnet configurations already define default checkpoints, so you don't have to add this yourself.

-You can configure a checkpoint in the genesis file by specifying the block hash, number, and total difficulty as in the following example.
+For other networks, you can configure a checkpoint in the genesis file by specifying the block hash, number, and total difficulty as in the following example.

 !!! example "Checkpoint configuration example"